 Linda Charnes: “As a founder of Kol HaNeshama, and the second and third president, I was primarily involved in creating the basics of a congregation.
 We hired student Rabbis, set up membership and worked on developing a synagogue culture that was kind and caring.
 One main goal was to create services that were intimate, joyous, and meaningful as well as contemporary.”

 Toby Deutsch: “I have been part of the KH community since our first Shabbat service.
 I am most proud of helping to bring us to the point where we could make Rabbi Jennifer our rabbi, first part-time and then full time.
-We have become a community that is resilient and has a momentum that will enable it to survive and thrive, even as some members move on.
-I am excited and energized by our current move, especially by the idea of creating a sanctuary space that we can make our own.
-We have the opportunity for the space to reflect our history and the special place we have become.
-I am gratified by how many members have stepped forward to support this next step, showing the current strength of our congregation.”
+It has been gratifying to see new people join and then step into leadership roles.
+We have become a community that is resilient and has a momentum that will enable it to survive and thrive, even as some members move on.”

 Regina Rand: “I was co-president with Scott Barde from 2014 to 2015 and then became president during a very contentious time, when we were divided regarding whether we should stay within the Reconstruction denomination or leave it, which we did.
 As challenging as this time was, I think Kol HaNeshama emerged stronger and more resilient than ever.